 Make sure that the taste and flavor of the olive oil you choose is suitable for the type of food that you are preparing

-Decide if you want a complimentary or contrasting taste
+Decide if you want a complementary or contrasting taste

 Heat destroys many of the complex flavors, aromas, and health benefits of olive oil, so only use premium EVOO as a finisher.